ts-azure-services/drift-primer/README.md

 - - MLOps diagram (see what MSFT supports as a view)
 	- Maturities
 - CI/CD - "The First Train" if needs to be continuous
+- Ensure the new customer creation has distributions weighted for the random choice
+- Ensure you have the monthly charges referencing prior distributions